makesmatheasy/makesmatheasy/README.md

 ---

-### This project is a part of following Open Source Program
+### This project is a part of the following Open Source Program
 <table style="width:80%;background-color:white;border-radius:30px;">
   <tr>
   <td>